Why this exists

 - The calibration-composition result is established for REAP on one model family (Qwen3.6-35B-A3B).
 It likely transfers to other MoE models and other pruning algorithms, but I have not tested this.

-- The 4-bit expert unbatching technique works at the cost of inference speed — per-expert sequential Linear4bit forward passes are slower than the native grouped matrix multiplication.
-Not a problem for training, significant for production serving.
+- The 4-bit expert unbatching technique works at the cost of inference speed — per-expert sequential Linear4bit forward passes are slower than native grouped matrix multiplication.

-- The SFT degradation result applies specifically to training with 4-bit frozen experts.
+- The SFT degradation result applies specifically to training with 4-bit frozen experts on this model architecture.
 FP8 frozen experts or full BF16 SFT may behave differently.
-Transformer Engine FP8 training remains the untested most promising path.

 - Single-GPU constraints shaped every conclusion.
-With multi-GPU hardware, the trade-offs between pruning ratio, quantization, and fine-tuning shift substantially.
+With multi-GPU hardware, the trade-offs shift substantially.

 Open questions

-- Does 50/50 calibration push MMLU past 40%?
-The experiment takes 25 minutes to run and was never scheduled.
+Does 50/50 calibration push MMLU past 40%?
+The experiment takes 25 minutes and was never scheduled.

-- Can Transformer Engine FP8 training enable quality SFT on a single GPU without the noise-overfitting trap?
+Can Transformer Engine FP8 training enable quality SFT without the noise-overfitting trap?
 The tools are installed on sm_120.
-The experiment is waiting.
+Untested.

-[[Q]] Six months from now: have you ran the 50/50 calibration experiment?
-If it pushes MMLU past 40%, was the entire SFT effort wasted?
+[[Q]] Six months from now: run the 50/50 calibration experiment first.
+If it pushes MMLU past 40%, the entire SFT effort was wasted.
+And promote the v7b symlink — it is the best model you have.

 References